 Download a backup

 - Scroll down or use filters to find the event that you’d like to use, then click the ellipsis (three dots) icon, and choose Download backup.

 - On the Create downloadable backup page, click Create download.

-- At the top of the Activity page, you can follow the progress of the download creation.
+- At the top of the activity log, you can follow the progress of the download creation.

 Can I restore even if my site is down or has a fatal error?

 Yes!
-Because Jetpack’s restore system operates separately from the Jetpack plugin itself, you can still rewind to a prior event even when your site is down.
+Because Jetpack’s restore system operates separately from the Jetpack plugin itself, you can still restore to a prior event even when your site is down.
 Important: if your site is down, you’ll see “This site cannot be accessed” in WordPress.com.
-DO NOT click the Disconnect link there, or you will not be able to access your site’s Activity, and so will not be able to perform a restore.
+DO NOT click the Disconnect link there, or you will not be able to access your site’s activity log, and so will not be able to perform a restore.